nsh87/mimic-iii-vm/README.md

 #### -- DANGER COMMANDS --

-You can "reset" your database to load the data again if needed:
+You can "reset" your database by deleting the schema:

 ```bash
 drop schema mimiciii cascade;  # drop all tables in the schema. you need